What is Romulus Doing?

 Yard waste pick-up has resumed throughout Romulus as of April 20, 2020.
 Bulk curbside pick-up has been reinstated as well.
 Questions can be answered by calling Waste Management, Inc at 866-797-9018 or Romulus DPW at 734-942-7579.

-June 8, 2020 - Last week, Governor Whitmer lifted her stay-at-home order.
+June 8, 2020 - Governor Whitmer lifted her stay-at-home order.
 As a result, Romulus City Hall will reopen at 8 a.m.
 Monday, June 8.
-The Building & Public Works Departments will also be open at full capacity.
+The Building & Public Works Departments will also be open.
 While walk-in traffic is permitted, appointments are still highly encouraged to help us schedule for capacity guidelines and screening for visitors.

 We are also pleased to announce that city parks will be open as of Monday, June 8, as well.
 This includes all playgrounds, dog parks and walking paths.
 Please note that bathrooms will still be closed and we encourage you to stay home if you are feeling sick, practice social distancing, avoid touching your face, and wash your hands after visiting the playgrounds.
 With summer around the corner, we are thankful residents have the opportunity to get outside and take full advantage of the nice weather by utilizing city parks and pathways.